dalibo/data2pg/doc/configureMigration.md

 The function returns the number of effectively assigned table parts.

 The `assign_index_to_batch()` function assigns an index re-creation to a batch.
-At table registration time, the flag *p_separateCreateIndex* must have been set to TRUE.
+This may speed up the index recreation of large tables having several indexes.

 The input parameters are: